Overview

 Equipment

-- One ARDF receiver.
+For Each Student: - One ARDF receiver.

+The Course: - One fox transmitting continuously on a frequency for which the receivers are designed to operate.
 (If available, consider using several foxes in different locations transmitting continuously on different non-interfering frequencies - this will allow repeating the instruction without having to relocate the fox.)

 Preparation